florinsalasan/nyt_games_solvers/README.md

 # NYT Games Solver(s)

-I'm tired of not finding the panagram in the Spelling Bee game so I wanted to write a script to find all possible panagrams for me.
+I'm tired of not finding the pangram in the Spelling Bee game so I wanted to write a script to find all possible pangrams for me.
 Still thinking about whether or not I want to work on other games afterwards.

 ## Spelling Bee Solver